VISIT OUR ART STORE ▶

 2. Use Clean Water to Reactivate and Lift

-If the napkin didn’t remove enough pigment, I move on to the next step:
+If the napkin does not remove enough pigment, the next step is used:

-• I rinse my brush thoroughly in clean water.
+• The brush is thoroughly rinsed in clean water.

 Rinse the brush in water

-• Then, I paint clean water over the dark area.
+• Clean water is applied over the dark area.

 Paint clean water over the dark area